iotc-secretariat/iotc-reference-datasets-sf-std/README.md

 6.  `SF.STD.SHRK` - raw size-frequency data for **sharks**, **rays**, and **mobulid** species
 7.  `LAST_UPDATE` - the date of last update / production of the datasets

+Standardized size-frequency datasets **ARE NOT** produced for:

+- tunas (NEI),
+- ETP species, and
-No standardized size-frequency dataset is produced for tunas (NEI), ETP, and all "*other*" species due to the lack of conversion equations.
+- all "*other*" species

+due to the lack of proper conversion equations.

 ### Functions